-- We are committed to identifying and reducing triggers both in school and on outofschool visits. - School staff have been given training and written information on medical conditions which includes avoiding/reducing exposure to common triggers.
-Student records show a list of the triggers. - IHPs detail individual student triggers and details of how to make sure the student remains safe throughout the whole school day and on out-of-school activities. - Risk assessments are carried out on all out-of-school activities, taking into account the needs of students with medical needs. - We review all medical emergencies and incidents to see how they could have been avoided, and will change school policies and procedures according to these reviews.
-Emergency situations - Where a student has an IHP, this should clearly set out what constitutes an emergency and what to do, including ensuring all relevant staff are aware of symptoms and procedures. - If a medical situation arises with a student who does not have an IHP, for example they become ill or are involved in an incident which causes them injury, a trained member of staff should administer first-aid appropriately and assess whether or not the student requires further medical treatment. - If any Marshland student requires further medical treatment, but the condition is not urgent enough to call an ambulance, parents will be contacted. - Parents will normally be asked to take their child to the doctor or hospital so they can provide permission for treatment as appropriate.
+- Where a student has an IHP, this should clearly set out what constitutes an emergency and what to do, including ensuring all relevant staff are aware of symptoms and procedures. - If a medical situation arises with a student who does not have an IHP, for example they become ill or are involved in an incident which causes them injury, a trained member of staff should administer first-aid appropriately and assess whether or not the student requires further medical treatment. - If any Marshland student requires further medical treatment, but the condition is not urgent enough to call an ambulance, parents will be contacted. - Parents will normally be asked to take their child to the doctor or hospital so they can provide permission for treatment as appropriate.
 If the parent is not available, the first-aider may decide to call an ambulance, in which case a member of staff will go to hospital and stay with the student until the parent is able to get there. - If the situation is deemed to be urgent or life-threatening, the school should call an ambulance immediately and contact the parents to meet their child at the hospital.
-A member of staff should go to the hospital and stay with the student until parents arrive. - Staff should always call an ambulance in the following circumstances: - → a serious injury or critical illness;

-- any serious head injury, causing significant blood loss, loss of consciousness or vomiting; - → in the event of an Epi-pen being administered - ★ the first-aider does not consider that they can adequately deal with the presenting condition by administering first aid or if they are unsure of the correct treatment.
+A member of staff should go to the hospital and stay with the student until parents arrive. - Staff should always call an ambulance in the following circumstances: - a serious injury or critical illness; - any serious head injury, causing significant blood loss, loss of consciousness or vomiting; - in the event of an Epi-pen/or intra-muscular hydrocortisone injection being administered - the first-aider does not consider that they can adequately deal with the presenting condition by administering first aid or if they are unsure of the correct treatment.